Zodiase/meteor-infinite-load/README.md

   @param Object options Possible options are explained below.
 ###
 InfiniLoad collection, {
-  # Options passed to `collection.find` for publishing.
+  # The selector passed to `collection.find` for publishing.
   # If a function is provided instead of an object, the function will be called
-  # with the user ID as the only argument to generate the option object.
+  # with the user ID as the only argument to generate the selector object.
   # Optional.
-If omitted, no filter will be used.
+If omitted, the empty selector will be used.
-  findOptions: Object|Function
+  selector: Object|Function
   # Field options passed to `collection.find` for publishing.
   # Optional.
 If omitted, all fields will be returned.
-  findFields: Object
+  fields: Object
   # Name of the field used for temporal sorting.
   # Optional.
 Default is 'createTime'.
   timeFieldName: String